StartArticlesThe Importance of ESG in the Trump Era

 The Importance of ESG in the Trump Era

-Donald Trump’s rise to power in the United States has brought about several changes in the government’s approach to environmental, social and governance (ESG) issues.
-Since the beginning of his administration, there has been a clear weakening of environmental regulations, a less stringent stance on social issues and an emphasis on market deregulation.
+The rise of Donald Trump to power in the United States brought about several changes in the government's approach to environmental, social, and governance (ESG) issues.
+Since the beginning of your administration, there has been a clear weakening of environmental regulations, a less strict stance on social issues, and an emphasis on deregulation of the market.

 However, even in the face of this adverse political scenario, the concept of ESG has maintained its relevance and may continue to grow, driven by the financial market, institutional investors and consumers.

-The Trump administration has promoted a series of measures that weaken ESG regulations, mainly in the environmental area.
+The Trump administration implemented a series of measures that weaken ESG regulations, mainly in the environmental sector.
 Among the main actions, the following stand out:

 a)The United States' withdrawal from the Paris Agreement, weakening global climate commitments;